-In November, eligible CAFR members will elect five (5) candidates to serve on the Board of Directors for a three-year term (2017-2019).
-Questions about the slate of candidates or the selection process can be directed to Tameem Khizer, Nominating Committee Chair.
+In November, eligible CAFR members will elect five (5) candidates to serve on the Board of Directors for a three-year term (2018-2020).
+Questions about the slate of candidates or the selection process can be directed to Beth Lenz or Cliff Henry, Nominating Committee members.

 We are pleased to present the slate of candidates for your consideration.
 The Nominating Committee is confident that the following candidates have the time, ability and inclination to serve on the Board of Directors.
 Each candidate has signed the CAFR Board Letter of Commitment, acknowledging their desire and ability to serve.

 Geoff Davis is the Operations Manager for Gone for Good.
 Gone For Good is a full-service eco-friendly hauler, and rather than simply discarding your “junk,” they find a way to put it to good use.
 Geoff keeps the materials that aren’t sold in the thrift store, or donated to local charities, out of the landfill by finding creative recycling options.

 Geoff has been an active member with CAFR for over four years and is deeply committed to the organization’s vision and mission.
 He is an active member of the Education and Outreach and Membership committees.
 Geoff has been an honorary board member for the last few years and became an active board member in March of 2017.
 Geoff offers a unique perspective to the board having worked in both the recycling and the nonprofit sector.